iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 You can find all your models in the [models dashboard](#models-dashboard).
 Each model also has a separate [model details page](#model-details-page).
-Also, all models from a given Git repository are also included as [`model` columns in the experiment tables](#model-columns-in-the-projects-experiment-table) of those projects that connect to this Git repository.
+Also, all models from a given Git repository are included as [`model` columns in the experiment tables](#model-columns-in-the-projects-experiment-table) of those projects that connect to this Git repository.